eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-rr-support-of-electronic-payments-SCA-with-wallet.md

 [...]
 (h) requiring that strong customer authentication is applied more times in comparison with the strong customer authentication as required by the account servicing payment service provider when the payment service user is directly accessing their payment account or initiating a payment with the account servicing payment services provider;
 (i) providing a dedicated interface that does not support all the authentication procedures made available by the account servicing payment service provider to its payment service user;
-(j) imposing an account information or payment initiation journey, in a ‘redirection’ or ‘decoupled’ approach, where the authentication of the payment service user with the account servicing payment service provider adds additional steps or required actions in the user journey compared to the equivalent authentication procedure offered to payment service users when directly accessing their payment accounts or initiating a payment with the account servicing payment service provider;
+(j) imposing an account information or payment initiation journey, in a "redirection’ or "decoupled’ approach, where the authentication of the payment service user with the account servicing payment service provider adds additional steps or required actions in the user journey compared to the equivalent authentication procedure offered to payment service users when directly accessing their payment accounts or initiating a payment with the account servicing payment service provider;
 (k) imposing that the user be automatically redirected, at the stage of authentication, to the account servicing payment service provider’s web page address, when the dedicated interface does not support all the authentication procedures made available by the account servicing payment service provider to its payment service users;
 (l) requiring two strong customer authentications in a payment initiation service-only journey where the payment initiation service provider transmits to the account servicing payment service provider all the information necessary to initiate the payment, namely one strong customer authentication for the yes/no confirmation and a second strong customer authentication for payment initiation._